Gravestone Ad-Space Salesman Reaps Market [Makes a Killing!]

 Despite some initial hesitation, Clicks for Stiffs has experienced rapid growth and success.

 When questioned about the tackiness of advertisements on gravestones, Ruggere commented, “Better an ad than hell.
-Some people don’t wanna be all burnt up.
-Look at the hardcore Jews and the some of the Bible freaks.
+Some people don’t wanna be all burnt up, you see?
+Look at the hardcore Jews and some of the Bible freaks.
 They’d rather rent their stone for a bit and pay it off over a couple a years, you know?”

 The public and business-world couldn’t agree more.
 Industries including flower shops, dating services, nanny services, housekeepers, delivery food, and social networks have all capitalized on this burgeoning market.

-“Everybody wants a taste of the action,” said Ruggere.
+“Everybody wants a taste of the action,” says Ruggere.
 “The food biz especially.
 Pizza shops, let me tell ya, holy shit, the first few that bought ad-space are rolling in it!
-Nobody wants to eat out after their brother dies.
+Nobody wants to cook or eat out after their brother dies.
 Read my lips, no-body.”

 “And I really feel like I’m helping too, ya know?
 These people get to rest in peace… And the local business gets a piece… What do you want?”